JDubs-55/CEN3031_Group111_Project/Sprint2.md

 ### TestEndpointResponseCodes

 These unit tests will ensure that the proper status codes are returned for each endpoint.
 A custom struct object is created that contain the name of the test, the endpoint associated with the name, the method used to call that endpoint, and the expected status code.
 If the test requires a request body, one is constructed.
 If any status code from each endpoint call does not match the expected endpoint, the test will fail.

+## Other Notes

+It's worth noting that the backend team also spend considerable time implementing a rudimentary authentication system on the backend_dev_auth branch.
+Integration of authentication will be a focal point in the coming sprint 3.